dearrudam/java-studies/java-studies-oop/src/main/java/com/github/dearrudam/java_studies_oop/session_01/generics.md

 Now, let's implement the `EventStore` class with the query capabilities!

-First, we can figure out that we need to iterate over the stored events and filter the events that match the given text sequence.
+First, we can figure out that we need to iterate over the stored events and filtro the events that match the given text sequence.
 Let's implement that loop in the `findByDescriptionContains` method:

 ```java